 As our standing in the world declines the damage to our self-image is huge.
 How valued we think we are, how capable we think we are, how worthy we think we are, and how loveable we think we are all in decline.
 While we show the world a façade of confidence we are full of doubt internally and everything in our lives seems to be falling apart.
 Our problems churn endlessly in our mind but never get solved and we become haunted by a fear of failure.
 We don’t understand how things have become like this and we can’t shake off the incessant feelings of fear and anxiety.
 Nobody seems to understand how difficult things are for us and we feel desperately alone.
 If our minds go to the past we see the occasions we’ve been unfairly treated and if we look to the future we see only inescapable darkness and despair.
 We begin to feel that our problems are insurmountable and being constantly on edge looking for danger brings on a sense of impending doom.
 There seems to be no escape.
 Ultimately we feel like complete failures, utterly worthless, and life itself seems pointless.
 In response to all these stresses our minds scream at us to drink; it is the only thing that brings some relief.

 Our social confidence becomes so low that we feel detached and apart from other people and this aloneness is crushing.
-Even though we are surrounded by people, at home and at work, no-one seems to recognise how hard our life has become.
-Alcohol is the only thing that gives us relief from our problems and is the only thing that makes life bearable.
-No-one understands, no-one is coming to help and we are on our own.
+Even though we are surrounded by people, at home and at work, no-one seems to see how hard our life has become.
+Alcohol is the only thing that gives us relief from our problems and it is the only thing that makes life bearable.
+No-one understands and no-one is coming to help; we are on our own.
 We can’t control or limit our drinking; we’ve tried many, many times and failed completely.
-Stopping drinking is impossible; we’ve tried to stop for periods, but usually only managed a few days, so it seems like we are impossibly trapped with no possibility of escape.
+Stopping drinking is impossible; we’ve tried to stop for periods but usually only managed a few days so it seems like we are trapped with no possibility of escape.
 Our position is completely hopeless; that is, we are without hope.
 Permanently stopping drinking might improve our position but a life without alcohol is utterly unimaginable… it is the only thing that relieves our suffering; it is the only thing that makes life worthwhile.

 For its addicts alcohol steals the joy, meaning and purpose from our lives in exchange for an empty promise of fun, and it appears to be completely inescapable.